90%

 Sessions are focused on graded development at early stages, with particular attention being paid to the acquisition of aural training and sight reading skills.

-You will consider general aspects of repertoire and skill development and students are encouraged to focus at least part of your study on an elected specialist area.
+You will consider general aspects of repertoire and skill development and will be encouraged to focus at least part of your study on an elected specialist area.

 Music Now